 Kentucky PIP Information Page

-This page explains the PIP benefit available to those injured by an automobile in Kentucky.
+This page explains the PIP (Personal Injury Protection) benefit available to those injured by an automobile in Kentucky.
 For information on what happens when PIP insurers do not or will not pay PIP benefits please visit our PIP Suit Enforcement Page.

 In Kentucky automobile insurance law is more complicated than in the majority of states.
 One thing that contributes to this is that Kentucky is known as a PIP state.
 This means that Kentucky has adopted a “no fault” insurance law.
 This means that no matter whose fault an automobile accident is, there will be some money provided by automobile insurance for injuries.